Skip to main content

 Summary

 You have completed an audience overlap analysis between two or more Instagram accounts.
 This technique is invaluable for making data-driven decisions about influencer collaborations, partnership marketing, and competitive positioning.
 Low overlap signals growth opportunity through collaboration.
 High overlap signals an existing shared audience.
 The same methodology scales to comparing three or more accounts — simply add more VLOOKUP columns or use COUNTIF across multiple sheets to find followers that appear in all lists.
-Instagram Followers Exporter Pro makes the data extraction straightforward for any public account, and the spreadsheet analysis can be templated and reused for future comparisons.
+Followers Exporter Pro for Instagram makes the data extraction straightforward for any public account, and the spreadsheet analysis can be templated and reused for future comparisons.

 Need More Help?